 As an option, Endress+Hauser can also deliver reinforced connecting cables with an additional reinforcing metal braid.
-We recommend such cables for the following cases:

-- Cables laid directly into the ground

-- Rodent damage to cables

-- Device operation which should comply with the IP 68 (NEMA 6P) standard of protection
+Reinforced connecting cables should be used where cables are laid directly into the ground, where there is a risk of rodent damage to cables and where device operation should comply with the IP 68 standard of protection.